Seven Key Strategies to Address Teacher Shortage

 According to this report from the RAND corporation, teacher turnover increased 4 percentage points above prepandemic levels, reaching 10 percent nationally at the end of the 2021–2022 school year.
 An LPI report finds that 90 percent of open teaching positions are created by teachers who leave the profession.
 At the same time, student enrollment is increasing, standards are becoming more rigorous, and the push for smaller class sizes is growing stronger.

 A tricky problem like this does not come with an easy solution, and for administrators grappling with teacher shortage, it certainly won’t go away overnight.
-However, there are steps school and district administrators can take to address the issue, lessen its impact on students, and lay a foundation for an improved staffing situation in the future.
+However, there are steps school and district administrators can take to increase teacher retention, lessen its impact on students, and lay a foundation for an improved staffing situation in the future.

 1. Make mentorship a priority